 The ordinary hours of work for a full-time employee shall be 38 hours per week averaged over a four (4) week period.

-The ordinary hours of work for a part-time employee shall be the hours that are agreed between the employee and CIG as being that employee’s ordinary hours (being less than an average of 38 hours a week over a four (4) week period).
+The ordinary hours of work for a part-time employee shall be the hours that are agreed between the employee and CIG as being that employee’s ordinary hours (being less than an average of 38 hours a week averaged over a four (4) week period).
 The part-time employee and CIG may agree to change their ordinary hours from time to time.

 Maximum number of ordinary hours of work per day